 We are very lucky to be able to use the Holy Trinity vicarage woods for our Forest School.
 The children visit the woods fortnightly with a trained level 3 Forest School leader.
-Sessions will start once the children have settled in.

 Research now backs up what forest school practitioners have known all along – that children and young people are stimulated by the outdoors and typically experience, over time, an increase in their self belief, confidence, learning capacity, enthusiasm, communication and problem-solving skills and emotional well-being.